Tommertom/stopbilling-firebase/README.md

 ## 🚨 Important Warning

-**This function will completely disable billing for your project, which will shut down all billable services.** Use with caution and make sure you understand the implications.
+**This function will completely disable billing for your project, which will shut down all billable services, but not necessarily deletes data.**
+From my experience it did not delete any data from Firebase, nor remove the functions.
+Still - use with caution and make sure you understand the implications by testing on a project first.
+Also to test how you can recover from a disabled state.

 ## Features